anoopnadesan/bsnl-typescript/README.md

-# Angularjs-TypeScript
+# Angular-TypeScript

-Use of Angular 1.5 with latest TypeScript version
+Use of Angular 2.0 with latest TypeScript version

 * Client folder for login, events and directory listing modules
 * Lz folder for lazy loading